temple-geography/gis-application-development/classes_and_oop/creating_classes_in_python.md

 In some sense methods are similar to procedures or functions.
 In Python, methods are in fact defined as functions in the class definition.
 But they are not just any procedure, they are procedures that represent an object's *behaviors* in the same way that its properties or attributes represent the object's *data*.
 The behaviors should be conceptually related to the object.

 The **state** of an object is the values associated with all of the object's properties.
 Methods often change the state of an object, either the object itself or another object that it is interacting with.
 For example, a video game might have an object named `tinder` that is an instance of the `Dragon` class, and an object named `sir_gawain` that is an instance of the `Knight` class.
 Both objects might have a `health` property.
 The dragon might have a `bite` method that takes another object as a parameter.
-If the `sir_gawain` object is passed as a parameter, its `health` is reduced--that is, its state is changed.
+If the `sir_gawain` object is passed as a parameter, its `health` is reduced—that is, its state is changed.
 The dragon might also have a `heal` method, that changes its own state by increasing its `health`.

-Polygons can be translated (shifted) in space, so one possible method would be a `translate` method.
+Polygons can be translated (shifted) in space, so a `translate` method might be useful for a polygon object.
 The polygon is moved by changing *all* coordinates by the same amount in the x and y axis.
-The rest of the class can stay the same.
 All we need to do is read all of the individual coordinates, add a fixed amount to the x coordinates and a (likely different) fixed amount to the y coordinates, then reassign the coordinates of the object.
 Derived attributes will be automatically updated when we change the coordinates.

 The code of our previous polygon class can stay the same.
 All we need to do is add the following function (method) to the class definition: